Norwegian National Costumes

 The clasps on purses, brooches, buttons, clasps, belt buckles and ornaments on shoes are made of sterling silver or pewter.

 and Pewter Belt

-Kvardagsbunad is still very pretty, but are less expensive than the "fest" garment, which costs around $3,000.00 or more.
+Kvardagsbunad is still very pretty, but are less expensive than a "fest" garment, which costs around $3,000.00 or more.

 Needless to say, these beautiful garments are heirlooms.
-The price does not seem to stop the Norwegians from owning these precious garments.
+The price does not seem to stop the Norwegians from owning these precious suits.

 Ladies in Norwegian Bunader

 Marit wearing her Hardangerbunad

 The blouses are made of white linen or

 cotton.
 The white aprons are made of cotton.
 The suits are made of a very fine wool fabric, but kvardagsdrakter are usually made of cotton fabric.